 The short version

-Key policy issues for the Coalition for Sonoran Desert Protection are under threat—we’ve outlined some examples below.
+However, key federal policy issues for the Coalition for Sonoran Desert Protection are under threat—we’ve outlined some examples below.
 Wildlife connectivity and open space preservation is highly dependent on policy and political backing, as our Coalition member Wildlands Network recently pointed out.

-The Coalition is prepared for any political outcome, though, and our dedication to the Sonoran Desert only strengthens in light of challenges.
+The Coalition is prepared for any political outcome and our dedication to the Sonoran Desert only strengthens in light of these challenges.
+We remain committed to our mission and we will also continue to broadcast the desert’s joy along with ways we can work together as a community.

 Sincere thanks for joining our community in this long-term and critical effort.
 We don’t underestimate just how difficult the next few years will be—please consider donating generously today in support of the road ahead.